Frequently Asked Questions

 You may first legally write a will in Wisconsin when you are 18.
 Most people usually write their first will when they get married, buy a home, or purchase any major asset they wish to distribute themselves in case of death.
 It is a good idea to write a new will at least every 5 years as your list of assets changes and grows.

 Yes you can prepare your own will, however, it may not be the best idea.
 Getting your will written professionally ensures that all the minute legal procedures have been followed so your beneficiaries do not have problems inheriting the assets you allocate to them.

 No. For a will to be legally binding in Wisconsin, it must be typed and signed by yourself and 2 witnesses.

 Can I change or revoke my will?

 In Wisconsin, it is possible to alter or revoke your will unless you signed a promise not to revoke your will.
 You can destroy any or all parts of your will or have a new will that revokes or changes the terms of your old will.

 What happens if I die without a will?

 In Wisconsin, if the deceased is survived by their spouse and any descendants related to the spouse, the whole of your estate goes to the spouse.
 If there is no spouse then the deceased’s descendants inherit the entire probate estate.
 If no spouse or descendants then any surviving parents receive the assets.
 If there are no surviving parents then the deceased’s siblings would receive the assets.

 Real Estate FAQs

-You are legally obligated to have a lawyer for FSBO real estate sales, however, it can be very beneficial to hire a lawyer to write up legal documents.
-A real estate lawyer will ensure all your bases are covered and there will be no legal issues during the sale.
+No. You are not legally obligated to use a real estate lawyer for FSBO transactions in Wisconsin.
+It can, however, be beneficial to hire a lawyer to write up legal documents and ensure all disclosures are properly addressed to protect yourself throughout the process.
+A real estate attorney will see to your best interest during your for sale by owner transaction and help you navigate any legal issues that may arise during the sale.